DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The house then collapses into the earth, leaving a dark and bottomless pit behind.
 If the players still have it, Elisabeth Durst's amber shard then crumbles into dust.
 The pit vanishes the first time the players depart the clearing.

-If they’re still possessing the players, [[Non-Player Characters#Rosavalda "Rose" Durst|Rose]] and [[Non-Player Characters#Thornboldt "Thorn" Durst|Thorn]]’s spirits end their possessions.
+If they're still possessing the players, [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Rosavalda "Rose" Durst|Rose]] and [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Thornboldt "Thorn" Durst|Thorn]]'s spirits end their possessions.
 The children remark that the woods look like their home—Barovia.

 As the players explore their surroundings, they can quickly see the top of an old, ruined stone tower poking up through the treetops.
 The architecture of the tower is as described in <span class="citation">Will-o'-Wisp (p.
 33)</span>, but the interior is not desecrated ground, there is no wooden chest on the ground, and there are no **zombies** or **will-o'-wisps** inside or around the tower.

 The players can easily surmise that this ruin appears to be a safe place to spend the night.
 Rose and Thorn offer to serve as sentries while the players rest, watching the woods and awakening the players should any threats emerge.

 The night passes without issue.
 When the players awaken the following morning, Rose and Thorn ask the players if they can bury their remains before proceeding any further, so that they can finally rest.
 (The children's spirits will not proceed further into Barovia, instead pleading for the players to allow them to rest.)
-If the players bury their remains here, the children’s spirits thank them before vanishing.
+If the players bury their remains here, the children's spirits thank them before vanishing.

-The players can find the beginning of the Old Svalich Road a short ways through the woods away from the tower. [[Arc B - Welcome to Barovia]] then begins.
+The players can find the beginning of the Old Svalich Road a short ways through the woods away from the tower. [[dnd/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia]] then begins.

 **_Milestone_**.
 Escaping Death House completes a story milestone.
 When the party begins their first long rest after escaping the house, award each player 400 XP.
 (This should allow the players to advance to 3rd level.)

 # Design Notes: Death House
 ***The Arrival.*** The illusory Rose and Thorn have been intentionally removed from this version of Death House in order to ensure that the players enter the house of their own volition and trust the real Durst children upon meeting them.